 At Doctolib, I acquired a strong experience in maintaining in operational conditions a high volume production with high throughput, with significant challenges in terms of service performance, security and availability: ~45,000 transactions per second on a database of more than 3.5TB with very strong growth.

-Currently at PeopleDoc, I’m in a DBA team where my role is to make sure that production runs smoothly, communicate best practices to developers, and optimize platforms for performance.
-I am also involved in writing blue-green migration in as transparent a way as possible for the application and without downtime.
+Then at PeopleDoc, I joined a DBA team where my role was to make sure that production runs smoothly, communicate best practices to developers, and optimize platforms for performance.
+I was also involved in writing blue-green migration in as transparent a way as possible for the application and without downtime.

-Since 2021 I am also available for freelance missions:
+Since 2021 I am available for freelance missions:

 I am also determined to maintain my involvement in the PostgreSQL community.
 Thus, you can meet me at community events (conferences, meetup…) and also on Postgres' mailing list ;)